 There’s a good chance that you’ll be taking most of these items anyway – but ensure that nothing gets left behind which could make a real difference in an emergency situation.

 Hopefully you’ll never have to use any of it, but you can’t be too careful.
+Prepare correctly for the winter months through using our useful guide to help you stay safe on the road.

 Reduce your speed